 When You Want to Retire but a Parent Needs Assisted Living

-It’s no secret; retirement is expensive.
-While many plan well for their golden and retirement years, some seniors unfortunately run out of money and can become a financial burden to their families.
+It’s no secret.
+Retirement is expensive.
+While many plan well, some seniors can, unfortunately, run out of money and become a financial burden to their families in their retirement years.

-You don’t want to sacrifice your own finances to pay for your parents’ assisted living.
-You need to think about your own future.
-There are options; you just have to do your research.
-Learn more about what to do when you want to retire but a parent needs assisted living.
+You don’t want to sacrifice your own finances to pay for your parents’ assisted living, because you need to think about your own future.
+What should you do?
+You have options – you just have to do your research.
+Read more about what to do when you want to retire but a parent needs assisted living.

 Use your parents’ home to help pay for their care, if needed.
 If it’s a bad time to sell the home, a second mortgage or reverse mortgage may also be an option.